-It’s Mental Health Awareness Week 2021 and the theme this year is ‘nature’.
-Very fitting for after a year in lockdown.
+It’s Mental Health Awareness Week 2021, and the theme this year is ‘nature’.
+Very fitting after a year in lockdown.

 Our relationship with nature is critical to supporting good mental health.
-Nature is an important need for many and vital in keeping us emotionally, psychologically and physically healthy.
+Nature is important for many and vital in keeping us emotionally, psychologically and physically healthy.

-I know that the 3 months I had to shield last year, not even leaving the house was very tough for me.
+I know that the three months I had to shield last year, not even leaving the house, was very tough for me.
 I was living and working out of my bedroom because I couldn’t mix with my housemates.

 What does nature mean to you?